 DELIVERY: Choose between 15 of their most popular dishes and desserts and order through their website.
 Available for those living in Zones 1 – 3.

 Temple of Seitan

 This vegan fast food joint really is temple-like, with queues around the block and a loyal following of customers who return time and time again for the finger-lickin’ good vegan fried “chicken”, which is actually made with seitan.
-It shouldn’t come as a surprise that vegans too crave a deep-fried treat once in a while, and Temple of Seitan has proven so popular that they’re soon to open a new restaurant in Camden.
-Head to Hackney for yourself to make your Veganuary rather more enjoyable… 10 Morning Lane, London E9 templeofseitan.co.uk
+It shouldn’t come as a surprise that vegans too crave a deep-fried treat once in a while, and Temple of Seitan has proven so popular that they have opened a second restaurant in Camden.

 The Vurger Co

 Plant-powered vegan burger restaurant The Vurger Co began its journey in July 2016 as a market stall in Bethnal Green.
-After gaining popularity with vegans and non-vegans alike, they opened a permanent venue in Shoreditch, with another due to launch soon in Canary Wharf.
+After gaining popularity with vegans and non-vegans alike, they opened a permanent venue in Shoreditch, with another recently opened in Canary Wharf.
 There are four core burgers to choose from with rotating monthly specials – go for their bestselling Auburger, made from aubergines braised and baked in Tabasco Chipotle sauce paired with cumin mayonnaise.
 Still hungry?
-Pop some crispy sweet potato fries or mac n cheese on the side, or satisfy your sweet tooth with a tasty Chocolate Hazelnut shake.
-The Vurger Co, Unit 9, Avant Garde Building, Cygnet Street, Richmix Square, E1 6LD thevurgerco.com
+Their new special works perfectly as a side: Kentucky Dunkers, crispy, deep fried king ‘oyster’ shrooms coated in a delicious crumb, with house Piri Piri sauce on the side.
+Grab some crispy sweet potato fries or mac n cheese too, and finish by satisfying your sweet tooth with a tasty Chocolate Hazelnut shake.
+The Vurger Co, Unit 9, Avant Garde Building, Cygnet Street, Richmix Square, E1 6LD.